 3. The Hobbit.
 This is another fantastic book that almost everyone has seen in movie form.
 The Hobbit is an easy read that your kids will enjoy.
 If you think they are old enough to watch the movie, they are old enough to enjoy hearing the book read to them.
 I don’t recommend reading the Lord of the Rings trilogy to children.
 It is a tougher, much darker story.
 They Hobbit, however, moves quickly, has a lot of action, lots of humor, and tells a great story of good versus evil.

 4. The Adventures of Tom Sawyer.
 This is a classic in American Literature.
 It is a wonderful story that my children loved.
 I changed a little of the language as I was reading it to make it more politically correct.
 Mark Twain was one of the greatest story tellers of all time.
 This is one of his best.

 5. Adventures of Huckleberry Finn.
 This is another classic by Mark Twain and this is another story that has stood the test of time.
 Again, I changed the language a little as I was reading it out loud to my girls.
 Other than that, though, this was a story that they really enjoyed.
 Twain combines humor, action, and a great plot that your kids will love too!

 What are some books that your parents read to you or that you have read to your children?

 If you are interested in checking out the books that I have mentioned above, please click through the links above.
 If you decide to buy them, Amazon will show me a little love!

-Annie and I are serving the Lord in Brazil.
-We are training leaders and helping plant churches throughout the country.
+Annie and I are serving the Lord in the US and in South America.
+We are training leaders and helping great local churches.
 Your support enables us to keep having a powerful impact in so many lives.
 Just click here to get involved.
-Obrigado!
+Thanks so much!